View Billy Freeman's Obituary on emissourian.com and share memories

 |

+Billy, son of the late Wilson Freeman and wife Mary, nee Fagan, was born May 13, 1945, in Rule, Texas.
+Billy served in the U.S. Army, and was a Vietnam War veteran.
+He was united in marriage to Regina, nee Baumgartner, May 12, 2001 in Villa Ridge, and the couple made their home in Union.

+Billy was employed as a truck driver, first as an over-the-road driver, then a local dump truck driver.
+He retired as a driver in 2011.
+Billy was a member of the Moose Lodge in Union.
+He loved to work on trucks, mowing the grass and barbecuing.

-He is survived by his wife, Regina Freeman, nee Baumgartner; one stepson, Darren Smith and wife Starrine, Winfield; two stepdaughters, Deana Smith and husband Corey Zweifel, Washington, and Natalie Smith, Overland; other relatives and many friends.
+He is survived by his wife, Regina Freeman; one stepson, Darren Smith and wife Starrine, Winfield; two stepdaughters, Deana Smith and husband Corey Zweifel, Washington, and Natalie Smith, Overland; six step-grandchildren; one brother-in-law, Vernon Baumgartner; one sister-in-law, Suzy Baumgartner; nieces and nephews; many other family members and friends.

+Billy was preceded in death by his parents, and his first wife, Janelle.

+Visitation for Billy Freeman was held Wednesday, Dec.
+18, from 10 a.m. to 1 p.m. at Oltmann Funeral Home, Union.